coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

-   Controls the order in which generated subgoals (side conditions) are added to the proof context.  "off", the default value, puts subgoals generated by conditional rules first, followed by the main goal.  "on" puts the main goal first.
-If your proofs are organized to complete proving the main goal before side conditions, "on" will save you from having to add :tacn:`last first` tactics that would be needed to keep the main goal as the currently focused goal.
+   Controls the order in which generated subgoals (side conditions) are added to the proof context.
+The flag is off by default, which puts subgoals generated by conditional rules first, followed by the main goal.
+When it is on, the main goal appears first.
+If your proofs are organized to complete proving the main goal before side conditions, turning the flag on will save you from having to add :tacn:`last first` tactics that would be needed to keep the main goal as the currently focused goal.